 Statistic for adding annotations based on pairwise multiple comparisons based on arbitrary contrasts and a choice of P adjustment methods.

-Functions and objects exported by
+Access to functions and objects exported by package ggpp.

 The stats for peaks and valleys are coded so as to work correctly both with numeric and POSIXct variables mapped to the x aesthetic.